Meet our board of directors

 SECRETARY

-Tracy Hawkins, an Asheville native and Industrial Engineer, serves as Secretary of The Village Potters Foundation, leveraging 15 years of corporate IT project management experience to lead the board’s administrative systems.
-A potter for 26 years and an alumna of The Village Potter’s Advanced Studies Program, she also founded a non-profit working in Tanzania, East Africa, that established a sustainable enterprise for manufacturing and distributing ceramic water filters.
-Now creating from her home studio, Tracy is dedicated to fostering sustainable support and educational pathways for beginning and emerging artists alike.
+Tracy Hawkins, an Asheville native and Industrial Engineer, brings 15 years of corporate IT project management experience to the board.
+A potter for 26 years and an alumna of TVP’s Advanced Studies Program, she also founded a nonprofit in Tanzania that established a sustainable ceramic water filter enterprise.
+Now working from her home studio, Tracy is committed to building sustainable support and educational pathways for beginning and emerging artists.

 Tom Mock